Our Fight for Racial and Social Justice

 Our dedication to building a firm and workplace that reflects equality for all is comprehensive.
 From professional development to external partnerships, accountability for progress is integrated into every step of our employee and client experience, and we commit to working across the firm to implement innovative strategies that move us forward on this journey.
 Our current efforts include:

-• Analyzing pay equity and promotion trends
+• Analyzing pay equity and promotion trends.

-• Enhancing our pipeline development and recruiting efforts
+• Enhancing our pipeline development and recruiting efforts.

-• Investing in mentorship and development
+• Investing in mentorship and development.

-• Tracking diverse representation in pitches and client teams
+• Tracking diverse representation in pitches and client teams.

-• De-biasing existing firm processes, including annual reviews and work allocation systems
+• De-biasing existing firm processes, including annual reviews and work allocation systems.

-• Rolling out firmwide upward reviews for all
+• Rolling out firmwide upward reviews for all.

-• Tying commitment to firm culture and DEI to partner compensation and promotion decisions
+• Tying commitment to firm culture and DEI to partner compensation and promotion decisions.

-• Growing firm affinity groups and resources
+• Growing firm affinity groups and resources.

-• Training and educating on topics including antiracism, micro-inequities and allyship
+• Training and educating on topics including antiracism, micro-inequities and allyship.

-• Expanding pro bono partnerships with civil rights and civil liberties organizations and collaborating on new antiracism work
+• Expanding pro bono partnerships with civil rights and civil liberties organizations, as well as collaborating on new antiracism work.

-• Instituting a billable hours credit program for time spent leading on DEI efforts, where up to 50 hours of approved activities will be treated as billable time for productivity and bonus eligibility for lawyers and patent professionals (up to 25 hours for paralegals)
+• Instituting a billable hours credit program for time spent leading on DEI efforts, where up to 50 hours of approved activities will be treated as billable time for productivity and bonus eligibility for lawyers and patent professionals (up to 25 hours for paralegals).

-• Becoming the first Am Law 100 firm to hire a manager to focus exclusively on diversity, equity and inclusion efforts for business professionals
+• Becoming the first Am Law 100 firm to hire a manager to focus exclusively on diversity, equity and inclusion efforts for business professionals.

 Education and engagement

-Asian Pacific Islander Attorney Affinity Group API Allyship + Antiracism Resource Kit
+Asian Pacific Islander (API) Attorney Affinity Group Allyship + Antiracism Resource Kit

-Cooley’s Asian Pacific Islander (API) Attorney Affinity Group compiled an allyship and antiracism kit that is full of resources – ranging from advice to articles, books, documentaries, TV shows and podcasts – all focusing on how allies can better understand and support the API community.
+Cooley’s Asian Pacific Islander Attorney Affinity Group compiled an allyship and antiracism kit that is full of resources – ranging from advice to articles, books, documentaries, TV shows and podcasts – all focusing on how allies can better understand and support the API community.
 With ongoing violence, harassment and hate crimes toward the Asian and Pacific Islander community, we stand with our API colleagues and commit to using Cooley’s platform to raise awareness, educate and amplify API history, voices and stories.

 Black Attorney Affinity Group Allyship + Antiracism Resource Kit